If you’re considering composite bonding, one practical concern often comes up before anything else – how will it affect your bite?

 FAQ: Composite Bonding and Bite Changes

-It’s completely normal to want reassurance about how bonding might affect your bite long-term.
+It’s completely normal to want reassurance about how composite bonding might affect your bite long-term.
 Below are answers to some of the most common concerns patients raise before treatment.

 Is it normal for bonding to feel different at first?